Home > Health & Fitness

 Type 1 diabetes can occur at any age but usually appears between infancy and the late 30s, most typically in childhood or adolescence.
 Males and females are equally at risk.
 Studies report the following may be risk factors for developing type 1 diabetes:

 The process that destroys the insulin-producing beta cells can be long and invisible.
-However, at the point when insulin production bottoms out, type 1 diabetes usually appears suddenly and progresses quickly.
+However, at the point when insulin production becomes too low, type 1 diabetes usually appears suddenly and progresses quickly.
 Warning signs of type 1 diabetes include:

 Children with type 1 diabetes may also be restless, apathetic, and have trouble functioning at school.
 In severe cases, diabetic coma may be the first sign of type 1 diabetes.